SiliconLabsSoftware/third_party_hw_drivers_extension/app/documentation/example/mikroe_pressure3_dps310/README.md

 ### Create a project based on an example project ###

-1. From the Launcher Home, add the BRD2703A to My Products, click on it, and click on the **EXAMPLE PROJECTS & DEMOS** tab.
-Find the example project with filter 'dps310'.
+1. From the Launcher Home, add your board to My Products, click on it, and click on the **EXAMPLE PROJECTS & DEMOS** tab.
+Find the example project filtering by 'dps310'.

 2. Click **Create** button on the example: